KAZAKHSTAN: Restrictive legal amendments reach Senate

-The Comparative Table during earlier stages in the consideration process noted that such warnings are necessary because such individuals are a "risk group" of getting involved in "terrorism" (see F18News 29 November 2017 http://www.forum18.org/
+The Comparative Table during earlier stages in the consideration process claimed that such warnings are necessary because such individuals, who have been prosecuted for exercising their freedom of religion and belief without state permission, are a "risk group" of getting involved in "terrorism" (see F18News 29 November 2017 http://www.forum18.org/archive.php?article_id=2335).

 Further punishments for religious education and teaching